osm-fr/osmose-backend/doc/2-PluginMapCSS.md

     -osmoseFix: "message containing a description of how to fix an issue";
     -osmoseTrap: "message warning about potential mistakes";
 ```
 These are purely textual and will not affect any auto-fix.
-They support translations, placeholders and simple mark-up.
+They support translations, placeholders and markdown formatting.
 For example:
 ```css
     -osmoseFix: tr("Create two separate objects, one with `{0}` and one with `{1}`", "highway=*", "building=*");
 ```

-Lastly, one can add a link to the OpenStreetMap wiki using the extension `-osmoseResource`:
+Lastly, one can add a link to a relevant webpage with additional resources (such as the wiki) using the extension `-osmoseResource`:
 ```css
     -osmoseResource: "https://wiki.openstreetmap.org/wiki/Useful_Page";
 ```

-Note that `-osmoseTags`, `-osmoseDetail`, `-osmoseFix`, `-osmoseTrap` and `-osmoseResource` apply to all rules with the same class.
+Note that `-osmoseTags`, `-osmoseDetail`, `-osmoseFix`, `-osmoseTrap` and `-osmoseResource` apply to all rules that share the same class.

 ### Set, define MapCSS class